git/git.github.io/SoC-2016-Ideas.md

 git push -f
 ```

-This list can and should be extend by the student.
+This list can and should be extended by the student.

 ### Git remote whitelist/blacklist